 Also take a look at "A Fair Share" while you're at it and learn about how your dogs, cats and you can possibly benefit from a little Buddy-Boarding.

 These are the ones you're going to hate!

 There are 3 very important forms/documents that you will need to complete and sign when we take your pet into our care.

 You can do this when you arrive at our premises or, if you prefer, download them now and take your time with them, complete them electronically or by hand, and then email them to us in advance or bring them with you already complete on the day you arrive with your pet.
 You can even choose to just hand them over to our Handler when we come to your home for pet's pick-up.

-This is a tick and flea preventative which we require for all our dog and cat boarders upon arrival.
-It's a small pipette of liquid which is administered to the skin between the shoulder blades and protects against fleas for 2 months and against ticks for up to 4 weeks for dogs and 5 weeks for cats.
-It's very safe, very effective... and widely used.
+An external parasite treatment (such as Frontline, Frontline Plus, Effipro, Fipron, Advantix and Bravecto) is a tick and flea preventative treatment which we require for all our dog and cat boarders upon arrival.
+Most of these come as a small pipette of liquid which is administered to your pet's skin between the shoulder blades.
+The treatment is very safe, very effective... and widely used.